Sotho people: Language

 The language of the Basotho is referred to as Sesotho, less commonly known as Sesotho sa borwa.
 Some texts may refer to Sesotho as "Southern Sotho" to differentiate it from Northern Sotho, also called Sepedi.

 Sesotho is the first language of 1.5 million people in Lesotho, or 85% of the population.
 It is one of the two official languages in Lesotho, the other being English.
 Lesotho enjoys one of Africa's highest literacy rates, with 59% of the adult population being literate, chiefly in Sesotho.

 Sesotho is one of the eleven official languages of South Africa.
-According to the South African National Census of 2011, almost 4 million people speak Sesotho as a first language, including 62% of Free State inhabitants.
-Approximately 13.1% of the residents of Gauteng speak Sesotho as a first language.
-In the North West Province, 5% of the population speak Sesotho as a first language, with a concentration of speakers in the Maboloka region.
-Three percent of Mpumalanga's people speak Sesotho as a first language, with many speakers living in the Standerton area.
+According to the 2011 South African National Census of 2011, almost 4 million people speak Sesotho as their first language, including 62% of Free State inhabitants.
+Approximately 13.1% of the residents of Gauteng speak Sesotho as their first language.
+In the North West Province, 5% of the population speaks Sesotho as a first language, with a concentration of speakers in the Maboloka region.
+Three percent of Mpumalanga's people speak Sesotho as their first language, with many speakers living in the Standerton area.
 Two percent of the residents of the Eastern Cape speak Sesotho as a first language, though they are located mostly in the northern part of the province.

 Aside from Lesotho and South Africa, 60,000 people speak Silozi (a close relative of Sesotho) in Zambia.
 Additionally, a few Sesotho speakers reside in Botswana, Eswatini and the Caprivi Strip of Namibia.
-No official statistics on second language usage are available, but one conservative estimate of the number of people who speak Sesotho as a second (or later) language is 5 million.
+No official statistics on second language usage are available, but one conservative estimate of the number of people who speak Sesotho as a second (or later) language is 5.9 million.